Utitofon-Udoekong/paystack-vue/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

+You can reach me on twitter at [Utitofon Udoekong](https://twitter.com/UtitofonUdoeko1)

 Dont forget to leave a star if you found this useful.

-You can reach me on twitter at [Utitofon Udoekong](https://twitter.com/UtitofonUdoeko1)
+Special shout out to [@iamraphson](https://github.com/iamraphson)